Overview

 • work “from the box” with optional tuning — provide good defaults that work in many environments; and allow fine tuning to achieve best results for specific setup;

-• adaptive algorithms — support adjusting to environment conditions on fly;
+• use of adaptive algorithms — support adjusting to changing environment conditions on fly;

-• comprehensive toolset — support multiple protocols and codecs, and give the user the full control of them;
+• providing a comprehensive toolset — support multiple protocols and codecs, and let the user decide which to use;

 • portability — support multiple operating systems and hardware architectures;

-• interoperability — rely on open, standard protocols.
+• interoperability — rely on open, standard protocols and support communication with compatible implementations.

 When do I need it?